 Bidders4ACFS18001@dhs.state.ia.us

 RFP Purpose.
 The purpose of this Request for Proposal (RFP) is to solicit competitive Proposals from qualified Bidders who are capable of providing the Iowa Department of Human Services (Agency) with Child Welfare Crisis Intervention, Stabilization, and Reunification Services (CISR) as described in this RFP.
 Specifically, the Agency is seeking qualified Bidders to provide one, two, or three of the following CISR services: Child Welfare Emergency Services (CWES), Foster Group Care Services (FGCS), and/or Supervised Apartment Living Services (SAL) within one, multiple, or all five of the Agency’s defined geographic Service Areas (Attachment E).
-By combining CWES, FGCS, and SAL into one RFP, the State is seeking innovative solutions to integrate services and create a System of Care for Children requiring Emergency and/or Out-of-Home Placements.
+By combining CWES, FGCS, and SAL into one RFP, the Agency is seeking innovative solutions to integrate services and create a system of care for Children requiring Emergency and/or Out-of-Home Placements.
 However, RFP responses will be submitted separately by service (CWES, FGCS, and SAL), and Contracts for each service (CWES, FGCS, and SAL) will be awarded separately.
 Bidders are expected to address Children’s safety, Permanency, and well-being in all aspects of care they are proposing to provide.
 Qualified Bidders will articulate how they will collaborate with other child welfare stakeholders and contractors to ensure continuity of care.

 The combined service array represents the Agency’s intent to provide and support child welfare services that: